Physical medicine and rehabilitation

 THE REHABILITATION TEAM

 Physical medicine and rehabilitation is a team approach.
 Team members are doctors, other health professionals, the patient, and their family or caregivers.

 Physical medicine and rehabilitation doctors receive 4 or more extra years of training in this type of care after they have finished medical school.
 They are also called physiatrists.

 Other types of doctors that may be members of a rehabilitation team include neurologists, orthopedic surgeons, psychiatrists and primary care doctors.

 Other health professionals include occupational therapists, physical therapists, speech and language therapists, social workers, vocational counselors, nurses, psychologists, and dietitians (nutritionists).

-Frontera, WR, Silver JK, Rizzo TD, Jr, eds.
+David AM.
+Cardiac rehabilitation.
+In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 4th ed.
-Philadelphia, PA: Elsevier; 2019.
+Philadelphia, PA: Elsevier; 2019.chap 123.

 Rondinelli RD, Ranavaya MI.
 Practical aspects of impairment rating and disability determination.
 In: Cifu DX, ed.
 Braddom's Physical Medicine and Rehabilitation.
 6th ed.
 Philadelphia, PA: Elsevier; 2021.chap 5.